“Sometimes The Questions Are Complicated And The Answers Are Simple.”

 What Does A Mediator Do?

-To negotiate fairly and neutrally for both parties, a mediator must understand the parties’ needs.
+To negotiate fairly and neutrally for both parties, a mediator must understand the parties’ needs, goals, and interests.
 A mediator must be curious and have good listening skills, patience, tolerance, flexibility, creativity, and persistence.
 A good mediator must have the ability to handle conflict and be empathetic to the affected parties.
 The mediator may identify options the parties may not have considered.
 This creative component of a mediator’s role is the one most mediators enjoy.
 Warring parties often become so entrenched in their positions that they see the agreement as a sign of weakness.
 The mediator can often craft solutions that incorporate elements of compromise and gain for each party.
 Being able to “think out of the box” is, therefore, a critical skill for an effective mediator.

 How Does Mediation Work?